CODYJEWELLWEAVER/PocketAlchemy/ingredients/README.md

     * final/ _- fully processed and validated datasets (batched)_

 ### Ingredient Schema
-The complete description of the ingredient data uploaded to firestore is as follows:
+The model of the ingredient data uploaded to firestore is as follows:
 ``` python
 ingredient: dict {
     "description": str,